anaszarqawi/Anaszarqawi/README.md

 ### Hey there 👋
-### I'm __Anas Zarqawi__ and I'm a 19-year-old student at the Modern University in Egypt, where I study computer science in my level two.
-### I work as a Front-End Developer, and I am currently learning Angular Framework.
-I also started programming in other programming languages ​​like Python, C++, and C#.
+I am Anas, a multidisciplinary and passionate about creativity, and I am currently studying in the Faculty of Computer Science and Artificial Intelligence in my second year at the Modern University for Technology & Information.
+I am passionate about everything related to programming and graphic design, and I am also interested in digital art, and calligraphy as well.
+I love teaching programming and design and helping people elevate their both fields skills.

 <!--